Mwambutsa IV of Burundi

-Mwambutsa IV Bangiricenge (6 May 1912 – 26 March 1977) was the penultimate king of Burundi (or mwami) who ruled between 1915 and 1966.
+Mwambutsa IV Bangiricenge (6 May 1912 – 26 March 1977) was the penultimate king (mwami) of Burundi who ruled between 1915 and 1966.
 He succeeded to the throne on the death of his father Mutaga IV Mbikije (reigned 1908–15).
 Born while Burundi was under German colonial rule, Mwambutsa's reign mostly coincided with Belgian colonial rule (1916–62).
 The Belgians retained the monarchs of both Rwanda and Burundi under the policy of indirect rule.

 Early life and regency

 Mwambutsa IV was born Prince Bangiricenge in c.
 1912 at Nyabiyogi, chiefdom of Buyenzi, Ruanda-Urundi.
 He was one of two sons of Mwami (king) Mutaga IV and Ngenzahayo.
 Like other Burundian kings, he was an ethnic Ganwa.
-He became king, taking the regnal name Mwambutsa, on 16 December 1915 when he was still an infant following the death of his father in a family dispute.
+He became king, taking the regnal name Mwambutsa, on 16 December 1915 when he was still a child following the death of his father in a family dispute.
 Because of his age, a regency was declared.
 Several family members, including Queen Mother Ririkumutima, served as regent.
 At the time of his coronation, Burundi was part of German East Africa but was captured by Belgium in 1916 during the East African campaign in World War I. In 1925, a full regency council was established with Belgian approval.

 Mwambutsa underwent a traditional Burundian education until he was about the age of 13.
 In 1925 the Belgians opened a primary school in Muramvya so he could attend it.
 Two years later a Roman Catholic mission was established in Bukeye with the goal of further educating the prince and one day converting him to Catholicism.
 Mwambutsa's performance in school was undistinguished and he never converted.